 You should attach stamped form 8288-A as proof of FIRTPA withholding.
 If IRS did not send you the stamped (Copy B of) 8288-A due to missing ITIN, you need to attach evidence of withholding with your tax return.

 Report the Capital Gains on your T1 in Canada

-Canada taxes its residents on the Worldwide income.
+Canada taxes its residents on their Worldwide income.
 The Capital gain or loss from the sale of the U.S. property is reported on T1 in Canada.
 Capital gain/loss calculation is different than the one done in the U.S. due to different inclusion rates and depreciation rules amongst others.
 Whether the property sold generates a capital gain or business income is also a matter of surrounding facts.
-Further, the deferrals of income taxes in one country might not be a deferral in other.
+Further, the deferrals of income taxes in one country might not be deferral in other.

 U.S. Canada Income Tax Treaty

 The Canada U.S. Income tax treaty provides for the elimination of double taxation through foreign tax credits.
-Under the treaty, U.S. has the first right to tax the income or gain on the disposal of U.S. real property.
+Under the treaty, the U.S. has the first right to tax the income or gain on the disposal of U.S. real property.
 When the same income is subjected to Canadian income taxes, a foreign tax credit is allowed to offset the effect of the taxes already paid in the U.S., hence, avoiding double taxation.

 Generally, the tax rates are higher in Canada than in the U.S., however, at the same time the inclusion rates vary.
 Therefore, it is important to get the income taxes done by a professional accountant specializing in cross-border tax issues.